robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-before-dishonor-book-review-8.md

 Before Dishonor received mostly negative reviews online.
 In a short but scathing review, StarTrek.com described it as, "\[...\] one of the weakest _Star Trek_ novels of recent time."
 While Trek Lit said, "For me, _Before Dishonor_ greatly misses the mark."
 Games Radar said in a somewhat more positive review, "Any space opera that features the line _The bastards ate Pluto!_ must be doing something right. \[... but\] as it is, there’s too much stodge to get through before the fine cuisine."
 However Sci-Fi Online gave it a positive review stating, "The book’s 400 pages contain some padding, but on the whole this is a very exciting read."

+Book sales were [above average](https://startrekbook.club/about/sales-data/), perhaps due to Peter David being a popular Trek author.

 ### The final verdict

 ### Links